Cybersecurity Career Roadmap (12-Month Plan)

 Final Perspective

 Every cybersecurity professional starts exactly where you are now—with the basics.
-The difference between those who succeed and those who don’t is simple:
+The difference between those who succeed and those who don’t is simple: Consistency and progression

 Follow this roadmap, stay hands-on, and keep moving forward—you’ll build not just skills, but a real pathway into the cybersecurity field.